THE HISTORY OF THE PALACE OF JUSTICE BUILDING

 THE LOBBY OF THE ‘MEMORIUM NUREMBERG TRIALS’

-The first or ground floor of the historical landmark has a cozy reception desk with two polite and ‘well-English-speaking’ museum regulars sell tickets at a symbolic price, provide audio guides and answer your foreseeable questions with great respect.
+The first or ground floor of the historic landmark has a cozy reception desk with two polite and ‘well-English-speaking’ museum regulars sell tickets at a symbolic price, provide audio guides and answer your foreseeable questions with great respect.
 It’s also a good chance to use a small museum shop to purchase pamphlets, books, postcards, and guidebooks, devoted to the Nuremberg trials.
 Both black-and-white and colored cards generally depict the historical shots from 1945-1946.
 The audio guide included in the ticket price (6€) should not be neglected if you have failed to ‘do your homework’ before coming to Nuremberg.
 You can use either a lift or stairs to get to the main exhibition on the second and third floors (first and second according to German tradition).

 Without waxing too historically poetic, the Courtroom 600 can be deservedly called one of the most recognized sites, connected with the Second World War.
-The ‘official’ information for tourist makes a notice of the accessibility of the Courtroom 600, which is still used on its direct purposes and is out of access within particular days, which in fact a rare occasion.
+The ‘official’ information for tourists makes a notice of the accessibility of the Courtroom 600, which is still used on its direct purposes and is out of access within particular days, which in fact a rare occasion.
 Within this access workflow the ‘jewel in the crown’ of the whole Nuremberg Trials Museum nearly always accessible.
 Forwarding our way to the second (first) floor, we found ourselves within a small inter-room lounge, only a few confident steps to connect with history.

-On the surface, the Courtyard 600 is pretty the same as it was depicted in a historical newsreel, yet in details is the truth.
+On the surface, the Courtyard 600 is pretty the same as it was depicted in a historical newsreel, yet in detail is the truth.
 The main courtroom of the Nuremberg trials 1945-1949 is sort of felt like so tiny that it is breathtaking to try to ‘emplace’ all that participants and viewers inside it.
 In fact, we should consider a way more than a perception difference between the photo/video and reality.
 The lounge we have used a minute before to enter the courtroom was restored after the trials and back in 1945-1949, this space was occupied with two large tribunes.
-One stand was erected for the press with 235 of seats and one for the visitors with additional 128 seats.
+One stand was erected for the press with 235 seats and one for the visitors with additional 128 seats.

 Back in 1945, the tribune for the judges was resettled to the right part of the room, beneath the windows and in front of the criminal defendants.
 Now it occupies its primordial location.
 Furthermore, you would fail to find the spotlights under the ceiling, which once provided the balancing steady illumination to footage the tribunals properly, while the windows were curtained.
 It is also a never-to-be-taken challenge to find the additional little windows in the back wall, once installed to take photos and video with the faces of the Major War Criminals on their defendants’ benches.
 One of such windows were added above the main entrance, which once used to be located to the left.